 If there's one thing the people of Dallas and Fort Worth love, it's football.
-So a stop by the home of the Dallas Cowboys, Cowboys Stadium, is necessary for a true glimpse into the area's culture.
-The Cowboys' former kingdom in Irving was demolished in 2009 to make way for a bigger, better venue.
-Now you can visit "America's Team" in their new digs (the largest domed stadium in the country with capacity for 80,000 screaming fans), located in Arlington and approximately halfway between Dallas and Fort Worth.
-Be sure to stop by even if it isn't sheepskin season; most agree just a tour of Cowboys country is worthwhile.
-One TripAdvisor user writes: "We were shown all of the stadium features including private suites and the Cowboys locker room!
-The stadium itself is truly an architectural masterpiece."
-VIP Tours are available for groups of 20 or more, while smaller groups are invited to participate in a self-guided tour.
+So a stop by the home of the Dallas Cowboys is necessary for a true glimpse into the area's culture.
+The Cowboys' former kingdom in Irving was demolished in 2010 to make way for a bigger, better venue.
+Now you can visit "America's Team" at AT&T Stadium.
+The largest domed stadium in the country with a capacity for 80,000 screaming fans is located in Arlington, Texas – approximately halfway between Dallas and Fort Worth.

 Even if you're not interested in seeing a game, you might still want to take a tour of this venue, which also houses an extensive collection of art.
 In fact, there's a guided tour specifically devoted to the stadium's artwork.
 But recent visitors say that avid sports fans should tag along on the VIP tour, which leads attendees through the private suites, the press box, the locker rooms and even out onto the field.